JakeHub852/bootdev-progress/concepts/2025-05-26_python-basics.md

 Comments make code easier to understand but are ignored by Python

-# This is a comment
+To begin comment use #

 For multi-line comments or documentation, use triple quotes: